 As a general rule, the most common cause of buttock pain at night is sciatica, which is a result of a herniated disc.
 Herniated discs may put pressure on the sciatic nerve, causing pain.
 Other possible causes of buttock pain at night include bursitis, arthritis, and muscle strain.

 In my 30 years of Chiropractic practice, I have treated many patients with buttocks pain that occurs at night.
 In most cases, the pain is caused by poor posture and incorrect sleeping positions.
 I am also a trained ergonomist, and I have published a book on posture while sitting.
-I have a +10K subscribers on a YouTube channel based on ergonomics, and I had a successful Kickstarter campaign on posture-sitting devices.
+I have +12K subscribers on a YouTube channel based on ergonomics, and TV appearances, and I had a successful Kickstarter campaign on posture-sitting devices.
 Based on my experience and expertise, I can help you figure out why you get buttocks pain at night, and I can provide you with some practical tips to improve your posture and reduce your pain.

 Why Do I Have Buttock Pain at Night?

 When lying on your back, the lower spine’s natural inward curve (called “lumbar lordosis”) is more accentuated than when sitting or reclining.
 This position reduces blood flow to muscles and nerves below it by narrowing down passageways where they exit out of the spinal column- which may cause sciatic nerve pain if you have a herniated disc or bone spur!
+Occasionally, a condition called ‘piriformis syndrome’ is one of the [causes] of low back/buttock pain with sciatica, most of which being prolapsed intervertebral disc.
+Individuals of all activity levels can be affected.
+Females are more affected than males.

 How Do You Get Rid of Buttock Pain at Night?